dani2442/dani2442.github.io/content/posts/torax/index.md

 \right]_{LCFS}
 $$

-The equations are derived from the transport equations in toroidal geometry under the assumption of static background flux surfaces.
+The equations are derived from the transport equations in toroidal geometry under the assumption of static background flux surfaces [[2]](#references).